Home-Is-Where-You-Hang-Your-Hack/Nook-weather-NWS/README.md

   * Source code available [jfriesne/Electric-Sign](https://github.com/jfriesne/Electric-Sign)
 * Docker to run the server

+#### Local weather
+For those who own a personal weather station or have an outdoor thermometer, local weather conditions can be appied using an API response through `src/apis/localWeather.ts`.
+Any values provided by this API response will supercede those fetched from Weather.gov.

 #### Limitations
 * As this pulls data from NOAA stations, it will likely only work for locations in the United States.